Create an Atlas

 How To Create an Atlas - Via the Data Manager

-• Fill in the Atlas Details page: enter a name, upload a picture and set publication status to published publicly.
-Once you do this, the atlas is visible in the Viewer within your account.
+- Fill in the Atlas Details page: enter a name, upload a picture, and set publication status to published publicly.
+Once you do this, the Atlas is visible within your account in the Viewer.

-You need to add one or more Atlas Pages to the atlas.
+You must add one or more Atlas Pages to the Atlas.

 To add an atlas page:

-• Fill in the Atlas Page details page: enter a name, enter a type (folder or visualization).
-Enter a weight to decide where this page will be located in the Atlas page tree menu.
+- Fill in the Atlas Page details page: enter a name and enter a type (folder or visualization).
+Enter a weight to decide where this page will be in the Atlas page tree menu.

 You can view the Atlas Page in the Atlas in the Viewer.